gajus/babel-plugin-lodash-modularize/README.md

 Using individual module imports excludes the unused lodash code from the final bundle when using module bundlers such as webpack or Browserify.

+### Chaining

+Note that use of [chaining](https://lodash.com/docs#_) defeats most of the benefits of this plugin.
+There is no way to modularly import chaining dependencies.
+As a result, use of chaining will import all of the lodash modules that can work with chaining.

 ## Example

 Converts: